libremfg/rhize-docs/content/how-to/tutorial-create-equipment-class-rule.md

 caption="The rule engine has published a message to indicate that the equipment class rule has indeed been triggered."
 >}}

-To confirm the intended BPMN was executed, navigate to Grafana (Tempo) and look for a trace containing the expected BPMN id.
+To confirm the intended BPMN was executed, navigate to Grafana (Tempo) and look for a trace containing the expected BPMN ID.

 {{< bigFigure
 width="100%"